 - Do something questionable

 - Apologise for it on Twitter or on a video

 Brooke Haus has also been called out by brands on social media, including PETA.
 Who have a widespread audience and who are very influential amongst them.

 Not only this, but the YouTuber has since been flooded with online abuse after the video aired.
 With many branding her apology as fake and naming her an abuser, arguing her dog should be rehomed.
-If that was me, I’d not care if my channel was removed or not, I wouldn’t be coming back to it anyway.

 So in short, one unfortunately-unedited video has since landed this sorry YouTuber:

 - Worldwide condemning from a number of brands

 What do you think of cancel culture?
 Pretty impactful?
 Or do you think that social influencers can bounce back from online hate, I guess like Logan Paul did?
 Let me know your thoughts by tweeting me, or by commenting below.